miragejs/ember-cli-mirage/docs/v0.2.x/models.md

 ### where(*query*)

 Return an array of models in the database matching the key-value pairs in *query*.
+Note that a string comparison is used.

 ```js
 let posts = blogPosts.where({ published: true });